almond-sh/almond/docs/pages/usage-spark.md

 val n = rdd.map(_ + 1).sum()
 ```

-When you execute a Spark `Action` like run you should see a progress bar, showing the progress of the running Spark job,
+When you execute a Spark action like `sum` you should see a progress bar, showing the progress of the running Spark job,
-as well as a link to cancel the job.
+as well as a link to cancel the job if you are using the Jupyter classic UI.

 ### Syncing dependencies